ewsdocker/debian-base/README.md

 **Installing ewsdocker/debian-base**

-The following scripts will download the the selected **ewsdocker/debian-base** image, create a container, setup and populate the directory structures, create the run-time scripts, and install the application's desktop file(s).
+The following scripts will download the the selected **ewsdocker/debian-base** image, create a container, setup and populate the directory structures, and create the run-time scripts.

 The <i>default</i> values will install all directories and contents in the <b>docker host</b> user's home directory (refer to <a href="#mapping">Mapping docker host resources to the docker container</a>, below).

-**ewsdocker/debian-base:9.5.4**
+**ewsdocker/debian-base:9.5.5**

     docker run --rm \
                -v ${HOME}/bin:/userbin \
                -v ${HOME}/.local:/usrlocal \
                -e LMS_BASE="${HOME}/.local" \
                -v ${HOME}/.config/docker:/conf \
-               -v ${HOME}/.config/docker/debian-base-9.5.4:/root \
+               -v ${HOME}/.config/docker/debian-base-9.5.5:/root \
-               --name=debian-base-9.5.4 \
+               --name=debian-base-9.5.5 \
-           ewsdocker/debian-base:9.5.4 lms-setup
+           ewsdocker/debian-base:9.5.5 lms-setup

 ____